Home loan outlays continue to moderate in September

 Please check your spam folder too.

-Hungarian banks signed contracts for HUF 77.65 billion of new home loans in September, 34.85% more than in the same month a year earlier but 4.5% less than in August, data released by the National Bank of Hungary shows, Hungarian news agency MTI reports.
+Hungarian banks signed contracts for HUF 77.65 billion of new home loans in September, 34.8% more than in the same month a year earlier but 4.5% less than in August, show data released by the National Bank of Hungary (MNB), state news agency MTI reported.

-Monthly home loan outlays have been falling for three months straight since peaking in June, but they were still at high levels in September as similar levels were last seen during the autumn of 2003.
+Monthly home loan outlays have been falling for three months straight since peaking in June, but were still at high levels in September as similar levels were last seen during the fall of 2003.

-The average annual percentage rate of charge on home loans stood at 5.08% in September, up from 4.97% in August and up from 4.68% in September 2017.
+The average annual rate of interest on home loans stood at 5.08% in September, up from 4.97% in August, and from 4.68% in September 2017.
 The annualized rate on home loans was 4.74% in September.

 scroll for moreall times CET